vova-horin/vegas-slot-monorepo/README.md

 - **Development Order Decision**: I decided to develop the backend API first before working on the frontend.
 This approach allow me to establish a well-defined endpoints and business logic, making it easier to build the frontend with confidence that the API contracts are stable and functional.

-- **Authorization Implementation**: Even though standard authentication wasn't required in the task, I implemented a comprehensive authorization system that follows common auth patterns.
+- **Authorization Implementation (30min)**: Even though standard authentication wasn't required in the task, I implemented a comprehensive authorization system that follows common auth patterns.
 Each game session is treated as a separate user with a JWT token for session management.
 This approach provides better security, scalability, and clean separation between different player sessions.

+- **Swagger API Documentation Setup**: Implemented comprehensive Swagger documentation for all API endpoints with proper decorators, response types, and authentication requirements.
+The interactive API documentation is available at `/api/docs` and includes detailed descriptions, request/response examples, and the ability to test endpoints directly from the browser interface.